Approximate Bayesian Computation for Finite Mixture Models: Methodology

 \subsection{Summary statistics}

 Comparing the entire simulated dataset, $y\pro$, with the entire set of observations, $y\obs$, in an ABC procedure is not computationally feasible.
 For this reason the definition of a lower dimensional summary statistic is necessary.
-For mixture models, due to the multimodality of the data, common summaries such as means or higher order moments do not capture relevant aspects of the distribution.
-However, an estimate of the density of the data will better account for its key features.
-We suggest using kernel density estimates of the simulated data, $\hat{f}_{y_{\text{prop}, n}}$, and the observations, $\hat{f}_{y_{\text{obs}, n}}$, to summarize the data, and then the Hellinger distance ($H$) to carry out the comparison.
+For mixture models, due to the multimodality of the data, common summaries such as means or higher order moments (e.g., variance, skewness or kurtosis) do not capture relevant aspects of the distribution which can lead to incorrect ABC posterior distributions.
+However, an estimate of the density of the data can better account for its key features (e.g., the shape of each component of the mixture).
+For the examples presented in Sections \ref{sec.example} and \ref{sec.galaxy}, we suggest using kernel density estimates (KDEs, \citep{Wasserman2006}) of the simulated data, $\hat{f}_{y_{\text{prop}, n}}$, and the observations, $\hat{f}_{y_{\text{obs}, n}}$, to summarize the data, and then the Hellinger distance, $H$, to carry out the comparison.
+We considered other distances, such as the Kolmogorov--Smirnov (KS) distance \citep{kolmogorov1933sulla,smirnov1948table}, but found the Hellinger distance to perform better than any other tested distance function.
 The Hellinger distance quantifies the similarity between two density functions, $f$ and $g$, and is defined as: